 - Two lecturers working in the same college are known to have differing intellectual viewpoints on certain issues.
 It is expected that the lecturers will not openly criticise and attack each other.

 - A staff member suspects that another staff member is stealing money or goods from the University.
 The staff member is expected to report genuinely suspected or known fraud or corrupt conduct to appropriate University delegates through the correct procedures (see Public interest disclosure policy).

 - In the course of their duties, a staff member is entrusted with personal information.
 The staff member concerned has a duty to maintain the confidentiality of personal and official information.
 All staff and students have the right to expect confidentiality and privacy with respect to personal information.
 For example:

 - A staff member is given a University mobile phone to use for official University business.
 It is expected that the staff member will reimburse the University for any personal calls should they be requested to do so.
 The same would apply for fixed telephone usage.

 - A staff member works in a scientific lab at the University.
 On one occasion the staff member turns up to work, apparently affected by alcohol.
-It is expected that the supervisor will not allow the staff member to stay at work and affect their own health and safety or that of others (see Alcohol and other drugs in the workplace procedure).
+It is expected that the supervisor will not allow the staff member to stay at work and affect their own health and safety or that of others.

 - A staff member is alleged to have bullied another staff member.
 It is expected that those investigating the allegations will provide the staff member against whom allegations have been made an opportunity to respond to the allegations, and will follow the correct procedures and will make any recommendations and decisions without bias (see Staff grievance resolution procedure).